-How to use the command 'funzip' (with examples)
+Using the 'funzip' Command (with examples)

-How to use the command 'funzip' (with examples)
+Using the 'funzip' Command (with examples)

-Use case 1: Print the content of the first member in a .zip archive
+Use case 1: Print the content of the first member in a Zip archive

 Code: